affilnost/ngx-chartist/CONTRIBUTING.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.

+## NPM publish
+If you want to publish ngx-chartist package to nmp, then:
+1. Change the package version in `projects/ngx-chartist/package.json`
+2. Run: `npm run buildnpm`

 ### Unit tests / end-to-end tests
 Tests are currently not supported